lihan829/lihan829.github.io/index.md

 My Chinese name is 李晗 (*Lǐ Hán*), where *lǐ* means “plum” and *hán* means “dawn”.
-I was born and raised in [Turpan, Xinjiang](https://en.wikipedia.org/wiki/Turpan), an oasis city in the middle of the desert.
-It marks the lowest point in China.
+I was born and raised in [Turpan, Xinjiang](https://en.wikipedia.org/wiki/Turpan), an small oasis town surrounded by desert.
+It's the lowest point and has the hottest summer in China.
 In 2023, we broke the country's all-time heat record at [(52.2°C / 126°F)]( https://www.the-independent.com/climate-change/news/china-heatwave-2023-record-temperature-b2376587.html).
-As a Turpaner, I had a very different understanding of what counts as "a bit warm outside."
+As a Turpaner, I had a very different understanding of what counts as "a bit warm outside." 🔥